 Most founders spent years building what they are now trying to sell.
 Early mornings, weekends, the version that almost worked, the update that saved everything.
 That history does not disappear when you open a data room.

-When a buyer starts poking at your numbers, questioning your retention, or pushing back on your valuation, it can feel personal.
+When a buyer starts poking at your numbers, questioning your Day-30 retention rate, your MAU trends, or pushing back on your valuation, it can feel personal.
 It is not.
 Buyers are not evaluating you.
 They are evaluating a cash-generating asset they are about to pay a significant amount of money for.
 Understanding that distinction early makes the process significantly easier to manage.

 The founders who handle the emotional side of selling best are the ones who separate their identity from the outcome of the deal before the process starts.
 Not during.
 Before.